 - oral sex – the man’s penis in the partner’s mouth, or the partner’s mouth or tongue in the woman’s vagina

-- oral-anal sex – one partner’s mouth or tongue on the other partner’s anus.
+- oro-anal sex – one partner’s mouth or tongue on the other partner’s anus.

 Diagnosis of STIs

-The only way to find out if you have a sexually transmissible infection is to have a sexual health check-up.
-Doctors deal with sexual health problems on a daily basis, so don’t be embarrassed to ask for help.
+The only way to find out if you have an STI is to have a sexual health check-up.
+GPs deal with sexual health problems on a daily basis, so don’t be embarrassed to ask for help.

 Sexual health check-ups are easy to do.
 In most cases, it involves only a simple urine test.
 Some infections can be diagnosed on the day and treated at the time of your visit.
 Other results may take up to a week.